 A) Current high school seniors, or the equivalent, who are citizens of the United States are eligible to apply.

-B) Applicants need not be related to a member of the Elks.
+B) Applicants do not need to be related to a member of the Elks.

 C) High school graduates are not eligible to apply.

-D) Applicants must be citizens of the United States on the date their applications are signed; permanent legal resident status does not qualify.
+D) Applicants must be citizens of the United States on the date their applications are submitted; permanent legal resident status does not qualify.

 B) Male and female students compete separately.